Imputation of missing values in multi-view data: Results

 Figures \ref{fig:acc_90} and \ref{fig:msep_90} show, respectively, the classification accuracy and MSEP of the different methods for handling missing data under 90\% missingness.
 Figures \ref{fig:acc_50} and \ref{fig:msep_50} show the same outcome measures under 50\% missingness.
-We will focus on the results under 90\% missingness as they generally show the same patterns of how the different imputation methods behave, but in an emphasized manner.
-In terms of test accuracy, complete case analysis performs worse than all imputation methods, while the differences between the imputation methods are comparatively small, although when the noise view consists of many features, mean imputation appears to perform slightly better than the other imputation methods.
+We will focus on the results under 90\% missingness as they generally show the same pattern of performance for the different imputation methods, but in an emphasized manner.
+In terms of test accuracy, complete case analysis performs worse than all imputation methods.
+Among the imputation methods, MOFA imputation performs worst, particularly when the missing view consist of many features.
+The differences between the other imputation methods are comparatively small, although when the noise view consists of many features, and the smallest view ($V_1$) is missing, mean imputation appears to perform slightly better than the other imputation methods.
 As expected, the MSEP is more sensitive to changes in the imputed data than the test accuracy.
-Again CCA performs the worst, while CDA performs the best.
-Mean imputation performs as good as or better than the other imputation methods.
-Base-level missForest (MF) performs as good as, or better than meta-level missForest (mMF) or predictive mean matching (mPMM and cvPMM).
-When the noise view consists of a high number of features, mMF, mPMM and cvPMM have larger variance of the MSEP than the other prediction methods.
+Again, MOFA performs particularly poorly when the missing view consists of many features.
+Excluding MOFA, CCA performs worst, while CDA performs best.
+Mean imputation performs as well as, or better than, the other imputation methods, and typically has a lower variance.
+Base-level missForest (MF) performs as well as, or better than, meta-level missForest (mMF) or predictive mean matching (mPMM and cvPMM).
 For the sake of completeness, we also calculated the binomial deviance.
-It supports the same general conclusions, lying in between the accuracy and MSEP in terms of sensitivity to the imputed data (see Appendix \ref{sect:bin_dev}).
+It supports the same general conclusions, lying in between the accuracy and MSEP in terms of sensitivity to the imputed data (see \ref{sect:bin_dev}).

 \FloatBarrier